eqinox/movie-library/README.txt

 npm install in "frontend" and "backend" folders

-the server starts with "node index.js" and listen on PORT 1339 front end starts with "npm start"
+the "backend" server starts with "node index.js" and listen on PORT 1339 the "frontend" starts with "npm start"

 The front end is created with create-react-app and pages are navigated with React Router